markfarrell/relation-extraction/README.md

 ## Abstract

 The printed volume of scentific journal articles published each month could likely fill the room you are sitting in right now.
-It is diffcult to account for all of the findings presented in these articles.
-Our goal is to aggregate all of this textual data, to find ways to efficiently analyze its contents and to further research in scientific computing related to simulating biological processes.
-The text to text-network compiler software should help relieve this issue present in scientific research.
+When doing research, it is difficult to account for all of the findings presented in these articles.
+Aggregating text and visualizing it as a text-network should help to relieve this issue.
+In particular, the intention is to use this software as an aid for constructing an ontology in the domain of aging research.

 **General Terms**: Knowledge Representation, Bioinformatics